PeterJamesWinn/LSTMs/README.md

 # LSTMs
- RNN and LSTM models for generating text
+ RNN and LSTM models for generating text.